zonemaster/zonemaster/docs/specifications/Delegation-TP/delegation07.md

-## DELEGATION06: Test that the NS record is not pointing to a CNAME alias
+## DELEGATION07: Test that the authoritative name servers for the domain be accessible over Internet

 ### Test case identifier

-**DELEGATION06:** Test that the NS record is not pointing to a CNAME alias
+**DELEGATION07:** Test that the authoritative name servers for the domain be accessible over Internet

 ### Objective

-[RFC 1912](http://tools.ietf.org/html/rfc1912) mentions that NS records pointing to CNAME is forbidden.
+The name server must answer DNS queris over both the UDP and TCP over port 53

-The objective of this test is to verify that name servers does not point to a CNAME record
+This test case fulfils the requirements 2.3.1 in the "Technical requirements for authoritative name servers" document

 ### Inputs